Joseph Saidu Momoh: President of Sierra Leone

 In 1985, Momoh became secretary-general and head of the All People's Congress (APC).
 The same year, he succeeded President Siaka Stevens by becoming the only candidate in a one-party election in the form of a referendum on 8 October 1985.

-Momoh became the second President of Sierra Leone and he served from November 28, 1985, to April 29, 1992.
+Momoh became the second President of Sierra Leone and he served from 28 November 1985 to 29 April 1992.

 Momoh declared a state of economic emergency early in his rule, granting himself greater control over Sierra Leone's economy, but he was not regarded as a dictator.
 Instead, his people viewed him as far too weak and inattentive to the affairs of state, allowing his notoriously corrupt advisors to manipulate matters behind the scenes.

 Momoh had inherited a disintegrating economy from his predecessor and he was unable to stop the trend.
 The country's currency decreased in value.
 Sierra Leone reached the point under President Momoh where it could not afford to import gasoline and fuel oil, and the country went without electricity for months at a time.

 Momoh had also inherited a system that was rife with corruption and the instability which corruption led to.
 Momoh took huge strides to root out graft, cronyism, embezzlement, influence peddling and extortion from within Sierra Leone's government.
 International observers considered him mostly successful in these endeavors.
 This led to him forming a good relationship with British Prime Minister Margaret Thatcher and American President Ronald Reagan, who were encouraged by advisors to meet with Momoh and form a good partnership with him as a way of welcoming Sierra Leone out of the instability it had fallen into for so much of the 1970s and 1980s.
 Both leaders increased aid to Sierra Leone and increased governmental cooperation between their governments and that of Momoh's administration throughout 1987 and early 1988.